litestar-org/litestar/docs/usage/caching.rst

 Caching responses
 ------------------

-Sometimes it's desirable to cache some responses, especially if these involve expensive calculations, or when polling is expected.
+Sometimes it is desirable to cache some responses, especially if these involve expensive calculations, or when polling is expected.
 Litestar comes with a simple mechanism for caching:

 .. code-block:: python